BLOG

 Cherry blossoms are one of the great signs of Spring.
 The delicate pale pink flowers only last a few short weeks, but they're so beautiful to look at and photograph.
 And once the petals start to fall, they look a bit like snow on the ground, which in turn leads to more photographic opportunities.
 Spring is a wonderful time to be amongst nature.
 To View More >>

 A storm over the Glenorchy end of Lake Wakatipu causes dramatic light rays to reign down on the landscape.
 It was an amazing afternoon beside the lake, watching the storm clouds roll in and out, and the light rays dance across the landscape.
 I was with a couple of friends, and we spent about two hours here taking photos and watching the drama unfold.
 This image featured in New Zealand Camera (the annual book produced by the Photographic Society of New Zealand (PSNZ)) in 2024.
-It was one of 80 images included in the PSNZ's Four Nations competition entry in 2023, representing New Zealand To View More >>
+It was one of 80 images included in the PSNZ's Four Nations competition entry in 2023, representing New Zealand in a photographic To View More >>

 This diptych shows two versions of a willow tree in a lake at sunset: one photo taken during golden hour where the suns last rays give a golden glow across the willow branches, and one taken as the sun is setting with beautiful hues in the sky in the background and a silhouetted willow tree.
 There were Pied Shags, Phalacrocorax varius, roosting in the tree at various stages over the course of the evening.
 Both images were taken using a neutral density filter to smooth out the water giving it a soft and dreamy appearance.
 To View More >>